How to Grow Fritillaries

 The bulbs are susceptible to rot so drainage is very important.
 Plant them on their sides to prevent water from collecting on them.
 Smaller bulbs should be planted five inches deep and six inches apart.
 Larger bulbs, such as the Crown Imperials, should be planted seven inches deep and twelve inches apart.

 Prior to planting, the soil should be amended to be very rich.
+After planting, keep your plants watered.
+If the soil dries out, the bulbs will dry out and die.

 There is no need to deadhead your plants.
 They will only bloom once.
 After the flowers die, you can remove them or leave them on the plant to produce seeds.